jasmineWahr/Wordle/README.md

 # Wordle
-A fun worlde-based game played on the console for all strings.
+A fun worlde-based game played on the console.
+Works for all strings.